Benchmark Your 401k Plan - 2015

 To help you answer this question, we have identified some of the common performance characteristics and features offered by many 401k plans and compiled the statistics below from a variety of sources* that will allow you to benchmark your plan.

-Forty-five point nine (45.9) percent of plans have an automatic enrollment feature.
-The most common default deferral is 3% of pay, present in 53.9% of plans.
-Fifty-five point two (55.2) percent of plans with automatic enrollment automatically increase default deferral rates over time.
-The most common default investment option is a target-date fund, present in 69.7% of plans.
+Forty-seven point two (47.2) percent of plans have an automatic enrollment feature.
+The most common default deferral is 3% of pay, present in 51.8% of plans.
+Fifty-seven point nine (57.9) percent of plans with automatic enrollment automatically increase default deferral rates over time.
+The most common default investment option is a target-date fund, present in 72% of plans.

-Catch-up contributions for participants aged 50 and older are permitted in 98.0% of plans.
-Thirty-one (31) percent of these plans offer a match on the catch-up contributions.
+Catch-up contributions for participants aged 50 and older are permitted in 98.6% of plans.
+Forty-two point seven (42.7) percent of these plans offer a match on the catch-up contributions.

-Only 15.5% (down from 17% last year) of plans allow company stock as an investment option for both participant and company contributions.
-Two point eight (2.8) percent of plans allow company stock as an investment option for company contributions only.
+Only 18.2% of plans allow company stock as an investment option for both participant and company contributions.
+Three (3.0) percent of plans allow company stock as an investment option for company contributions only.